Knox, Wells help Marshall beat No. 23 Appalachian State 17-7

 HUNTINGTON, W.Va.
+(AP) — Marshall coach Doc Holliday and his young quarterback saw the two injured Appalachian State players on the ground after a collision.
+So they knew what to do next.

+Holliday called for redshirt freshman Grant Wells to run toward the side of safety Ryan Huff’s replacement.

-(AP) — Brenden Knox rushed for 138 yards and a touchdown, quarterback Grant Wells came up with back-to-back big plays when Marshall needed them and the Thundering Herd beat No. 23 Appalachian State 17-7 on Saturday.
+Wells scored on a 12-yard run late in the third quarter, Marshall’s defense came up with stop after stop and the Thundering Herd beat No. 23 Appalachian State 17-7 on Saturday.

-Marshall (2-0) beat a ranked opponent for the first time since winning at No. 6 Kansas State in 2003.
-It also was the Thundering Herd’s first win over a ranked opponent at home since 1976.
+Marshall (2-0) defeated a ranked opponent for the first time since winning at No. 6 Kansas State in 2003.
+It also was the Thundering Herd’s first victory over a ranked opponent at home since 1976.

 Appalachian State (1-1) squandered a couple of late opportunities and was held scoreless in the second half.

-“For our program, it’s huge,” Marshall coach Doc Holliday said.
+“For our program, it’s huge,” Holliday said.
 “I thought our guys accepted that challenge.
 I thought the defensive play was special.”

-Knox got the edge over Appalachian State quarterback Zac Thomas in a matchup between two preseason offensive players of the year in their respective conferences.

-Wells had a lackluster game but put together consecutive big plays that made the difference.
-The redshirt freshman threw a 67-yard pass down the middle to a wide open Xavier Gaines to set up Wells’ 12-yard scoring run on the next play for a 17-7 lead late in the third quarter.
+Wells had a lackluster game but put together consecutive big plays that made the difference late in the third quarter.
+He threw a 67-yard pass down the middle to a wide open Xavier Gaines to the Appalachian State 12.
+Huff and Mountaineers cornerback Shaun Jolly were shaken up on the tackle.

+Holliday told Wells to keep the ball on the next play, and Wells trotted into the end zone untouched.

+“We called that play knowing they had a new safety in the game,” Holliday said.

 Wells finished 11 of 25 for 163 yards after throwing four TD passes in his debut two weeks ago, a 59-0 win over Eastern Kentucky.

+“He’s a mature guy for as young as he is,” Holliday said.
+“Nothing rattles him.
+He just goes in and plays, made some tremendous, tremendous throws.
+I’m just so proud of him.
+It’s easy for him to an extent because he’s surrounded by veteran players that provide him with a lot of leadership and confidence.”

 Appalachian State lost a chance to close the gap early in the fourth.
-Thomas combined with Mike Evans on a 41-yard pass play.
+Quarterback Zac Thomas combined with Mike Evans on a 41-yard pass play.
 But as Evans was heading toward the end zone, Marshall’s Brandon Drayton punched the ball loose and teammate Nazeeh Johnson recovered for a touchback.

 “That’s a big momentum swing,” Appalachian State coach Shawn Clark said.
 “If we score a touchdown, we’re down three and we’ve got the momentum on our side.
 You go from having the momentum on your side to, ‘Here we go, another turnover.’
 We have to get that corrected in a hurry.”